Former football star George Weah has been elected as Liberia’s president.

 Who is George Weah?

-Mr Weah starred at top-flight European football clubs Paris St-Germain (PSG) and AC Milan, before ending his career in England with brief stays at Chelsea and Manchester City.
+Mr Weah, who was raised in a slum in Liberia’s capital Monrovia, starred at top-flight European football clubs Paris St-Germain (PSG) and AC Milan, before ending his career in England with brief stays at Chelsea and Manchester City.

 He is the only African footballer to have won both Fifa World Player of the Year and the prestigious Ballon D’Or.